Skip to content

 Why fixed-rate?

-At Clearview Mortgage Solutions, we compare fixed-rate deals across the whole market to find the right balance of rate, term, and flexibility for your circumstances.
-Whether you are buying your first home or remortgaging from an existing deal, our advisers will explain your options clearly.
+At Clearview Mortgage Solutions we compare fixed-rate deals across the whole market to find the best fixed-rate mortgage for you, weighing the rate against the term length and how much flexibility each deal allows.
+Whether you are buying your [first home](/mortgage-types/first-time-buyer-mortgages) or [remortgaging](/mortgage-types/remortgage-mortgages) from an existing deal, your adviser will talk you through the options.

 Key facts